 An overview of how this looks is presented in this grid:

 The implications of this grid are important in making your decisions.
 It will be the basis of the discussions regarding the role of surgery in your care.
 I am a busy surgeon and I have found out that if a patient is not under a lot of stress (Type A) then outcomes are consistently positive if a structural problem (Type I) is addressed and solved.
 However, if that same person is in the middle of a major personal or professional crisis, then the results are less predictable.
 Surgery may still be helpful but the other factors need to be addressed.

-Patients who do not have a lot of extra stress and are experiencing pain without a positive imaging study (Type IIA) simply do not want or request surgery.
+Patients who don’t have a lot of extra stress and are experiencing pain without a positive imaging study (Type IIA) simply do not want or request surgery.
 Why?
 It is just pain that will resolve and it usually does.